lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/ddp/index.rst

    This class handles gradient synchronization and parameter updates across multiple processes, allowing for scalable training on multiple GPUs.

+   Initializes the DDPSequential wrapper.

+   :param model: The `Sequential` model to be parallelized.
+   :type model: Sequential
+   :param config: The DDP configuration object.
+   :type config: DDPConfig
+   :param average: If True, gradients are averaged across processes.
+If False, they are summed.
+                   Defaults to True.
+   :type average: bool, optional

    .. py:property:: output_z_buffer